K9WK Amateur Radio Web Pages

 K9WK Antennas Picture

-This is my 80-meter inverted vee.
+This is my 80-meter and 160-meter inverted vee.
 Each leg of the antenna is about 42 feet long.
 It is fed with about 50 feet of 450-ohm ladder line.
 The ladder line is connected to a Palomar Engineers 9 to 1 balun in the shack by the window and is attached to a 12-foot length of RG-213U coax to my Palstar AT2K antenna tuner.
 It performs very well, as I have worked stations in Germany, Austria and Serbia in the 80-meter DX window.

 The apex of the antenna is up at about 50 feet.
 This picture was taken from across the street, just to show how high it really is from a little bit of a distance away.